 Can I still use my ESTA to travel to the USA despite the coronavirus?

 Currently, all approved ESTA permits are valid for up to two years after the moment of approval.
 Only if the passport with which the ESTA was applied for expires earlier does the validity expire earlier as well.
-Corona does not change anything about this.
+Coronavirus does not change anything about this.
 However, if you possess a valid ESTA, this does not automatically mean you can travel to the United States.
 The US government has taken a number of measures to curb the spread of the coronavirus.
 This includes a temporary travel ban for people that have been to risk areas.

 Travel ban USA